ColeSwinford/Funky-Monkey-Friday-Bot/README.md

 Mention @everyone, @here, and All Roles

 ## Privacy
-Nothing is every logged or recorded.
+Nothing is ever logged or recorded.
 Please review the source code for any privacy concerns.